devhan-abdu/devhan-abdu/README.md

 # 💫 About Me:

+Computer Science student at Addis Ababa University

+ Internships at NileAgency, NAS, and currently at SkyHub

+ I’m currently learning backend development to become a full-stack developer

-Education: Computer Science student at Addis Ababa University<br><br>Frontend Skills: Graduate of ALX Pro Frontend Program, experienced in building responsive web apps, and self-taught in various frontend technologies<br><br>Backend Learning: Currently exploring backend development to become a full-stack developer<br><br>Experience: Intern at SkyHub, contributing to real-world projects<br><br>Passion: Writing clean code, learning new technologies, and solving real-world problems
+ Frontend Skills: Graduate of ALX Pro Frontend Program, experienced in building responsive web apps, and self-taught in various frontend technologies

+I’m always open to collaborating on interesting and impactful projects

 ## 🌐 Socials: